 Often, people that receive community mental health services have a diagnosis of schizophrenia, chronic depression, bipolar disorder or borderline personality disorder.
 Most have been ill for a lengthy period of time.
 And have suffered from a series of complex life problems such as poverty, homelessness, involvement in violent relationships, a history of child abuse, incidents of victimization through sexual or physical assault in adulthood, multiple periods of institutionalization, physical illness, and, sometimes, trouble with the law.

-To meet the needs of people experiencing homelessness that are facing mental health problems, a number of community mental health services are required:
+To meet the needs of people experiencing homelessness that also experience mental health problems a number of community mental health services are required:

 Different types of subsidized and supported housing such as group homes, shared accommodation and apartments.
 Housing workers visit sites regularly offering counseling and holding tenants' meetings.
 Some agencies work with individuals to find appropriate housing in the private sector.
 Some agencies provide 'safe houses,' which provide short-term accommodation for people in crisis, designed to prevent hospitalization.

 Case managers work one-on-one with individuals, often several times a week, in the setting of the client's choice (apartment, coffee shop).
 They help people find the services they need, access medical care, acquire new skills, find jobs and make friends.
 Certain case managers also provide counseling or help in overcoming addictions and work to prevent hospitalization.

 Psychiatric treatment for mental illness may be offered in hospitals and includes assessment, diagnosis, the prescription and monitoring of medication, electro-convulsive therapy and interpersonal or cognitive therapy (individual, group or family).
 In the community, multi-disciplinary teams that include psychiatrists, social workers, nurses and case managers provide treatment to clients in their homes and in their communities so that hospitalization can be prevented.

 Peer support and self-help programs: